Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Parameters.md

 ## Defining Custom Parameters

-All parameters derive from the `Parameter` abstract class, but all included perception package parameter types derive from two specialized Parameter base classes:
+All Parameters derive from the `Parameter` abstract class.
+Additionally, the Parameters included in the Perception package  types derive from two specialized Parameter base classes:
 1. `CategoricalParameter`
 2. `NumericParameter`